ichoosetoaccept/lonely-git-cleaner/README.md

 ## Safety Features

-- Never deletes protected branches (main/master by default)
+- Never deletes protected branches (main by default)
 - Only deletes branches that are fully merged or have gone remotes
 - Provides dry-run mode to preview changes
 - Interactive mode for controlled cleanup